 pitcher's mound is 60 feet from home plate.

 How would you feel gambling your life on the

 accuracy of throwing a hand grenade at a German

 up the slope, Capt.
 Dawson and PFC Frank Baldridge found

 themselves caught between the fire of their own men

-and that of an enemy machine gun nest at the top of
+and the enemy machine gun nest at the top of

-back to get the rest of the company.
+back to bring up the rest of the company.